DaveVoyles/Aegex/Aegex.md

 [Aegex.com](http://www.aegex.com) | Atlanta, Georgia

 Aegex provides the first Windows 10 tablet that is globally certified intrinsically safe for use in the most hazardous industrial locations worldwide.

 One of their best known products is the [Aegex10 Intrinsically Safe Tablet](http://aegex.com/products/aegex10-intrinsically-safe-tablet/).
 Incapable of igniting a spark that could cause an explosion in combustible environments, this patents-pending industrial device connects users to real-time data and communications in oil refineries, chemical manufacturing facilities, mines, power plants and other hazardous locations where traditional devices are not permitted.
 Access to Cloud data and services streamlines workflow and collaboration, helping to improve efficiency and productivity.

+Microsoft chose to work with Aegex for their commitment to improving the safety and lives of workers in hazardous environments.

 ## Problem statement

 Aegex is devoted to protecting workers in hazardous locations such as